2007-2009 Acura ARX-01a & b

 The ACO requested the car be rehomologated an ARX-01a as it was so extensively changed from the LC-75, yet the monocoque was still run under the Courage homologation."
 The ARX-01a utilized the Courage LC-75 monocoque, front crash structure, and gearbox with a Courage designed Acura engine bellhousing.
 Dimensionally, the Acura ARX-01a was on the same wheelbase as the LC75 (as would be the ARX-01b) but the front overhang was increased to the maximum and the rear bodywork shortened (though the wing position stayed the same at the maximum 750 mm rear overhang).
 The ARX-01a was also designed to the maximum width and was around 50 mm wider than the LC75.

 In 2007 Highcroft and Andretti Green Racing ran the ARX-01a.
-A surprise debut victory at Sebring was the season's only win for Acura.
+At the car's Sebring debut it weighed in some 40 kgs over the 775 minimum, though by the end of the season this number was down significantly.
+A surprise Sebring victory was the season's only win for Acura.

 The ARX-01b raced successfully in the hands of De Ferran, Highcroft, and Fernandez racing throughout 2008 recording 6 wins and only just missing out to Porsche in the Manufacturer's Championship (213 points vs. 214).
 Fernandez Racing continued to field their ARX-01b during the 2009 season while De Ferran and Highcroft stepped up and into the ARX-02a.